cloudant-labs/graphdb-slate/source/includes/api/_cors.md

 }
 ```

+`PUT`ting a json document with the example structure to `/_api/v2/user/config/cors` sets the CORS configuration.
+The configuration applies to all databases and all account level endpoints in your account.

+<div></div>

+###### h6

 > Example response

 ```json
 { "ok": true }
 ```

-`PUT`ting a json document with the example structure to `/_api/v2/user/config/cors` sets the CORS configuration.
-The configuration applies to all databases and all account level endpoints in your account.
+The response tells you whether the configuration has been updated successfully.

 ### Reading the CORS configuration